Substance Abuse (cont.)

 - Club drugs: The club scene and rave parties have popularized an assortment

 of other drugs.
 Many young people believe these drugs are harmless or even

 healthy.
 The following are the most popular club drugs:

-Ecstasy (also called MDMA, Adam, STP): This is a stimulant and hallucinogen used to improve mood and to maintain energy, often for all-night dance parties.
+- Ecstasy (also called MDMA, E, X, E pills, Adam, STP): This is a stimulant and hallucinogen used to improve mood and to maintain energy, often for all-night dance parties.
+Even onetime use can cause high fevers to the point of inducing a seizure.
 Long-term use may cause damage to the brain's ability to regulate sleep, pain, memory, and emotions.

 called roofies, roche): This is another sedative that has been used as a date-rape drug.
 Effects include low blood pressure, dizziness, abdominal cramps, confusion, and impaired memory.

 - Ketamine (also called Special K, K): This is an anesthetic that can be taken orally or injected.
 Ketamine (Ketalar) can impair memory and attention.
 Higher doses can cause amnesia, paranoia and hallucinations, depression, and difficulty breathing.